open-telemetry/oteps/text/0143-versioning-and-stability.md

 **Removed -** a deprecated signal is no longer supported, and is removed.

-All signal components may become stable together, or one by one in the following order: API, SDK, Semantic Conventions, Contrib.
+All signal components may become stable together, or one by one in the following order: API, Semantic Conventions, API Contrib, SDK, SDK Contrib.

 When transitioning from experimental to stable to deprecated, packages **should not move or otherwise break how they are imported by users**.
 Do NOT use and "experimental" directory or package suffix.